7 TIPS TO HELP YOU PAY OFF YOUR STUDENT LOANS FASTER

 STUDENT DEBT HELP IN OTTAWA AND VIRTUAL LOCATIONS THROUGHOUT ONTARIO

 For most people, getting a student loan is a step closer to making their dream of attending college or university a reality.
 With the rise in tuition fees and interest rates, students are struggling now more than ever to repay their ever-increasing student debt.
 D. & A. MacLeod Company Ltd. offers debt counselling that will help students manage their commitments and repay their loans.
 Managing student debts can be a daunting task, especially when you may not have a steady flow of income.
-Going into bankruptcy is possible when the student debt is overloaded.
+If you are faced with this situation, to resolve your unmanageable debts, a consumer proposal or bankruptcy may be a financial solution to resolving your situation.
 Trust our professionals to assess your situation and help you manage your student debt with the right financial strategy suitable for you.

 STUDENTS AND RECENT GRADUATES CAN BENEFIT FROM DEBT COUNSELLING